 How to Train for the Centenarian Olympics

-More ambitious training are welcome.
+More ambitious training is welcome.
 But CO training is the minimum fitness you can get away with when life gets tough.
 For a long life, your fitness program should have at least three components:

 You can knock out all three types of training in little time.